Smoked Standing Rib Roast Recipe

 How Long Do You Cook a Standing Rib Roast?

 As an estimate, you should cook a standing rib roast for 15 minutes per pound.
-When you are smoking it at low and slow temperatures - such as 250 degrees F - it can take 4 to 6 hours to finish cooking.
+When you are smoking meat at low and slow temperatures - such as 250 degrees F - it can take 4 to 6 hours to finish cooking.

 What Cut of Meat is a Standing Rib Roast?